wcupped/hackerman-launcher/README.md

 ---

 Welcome!
 Hackerman Launcher is a lightweight, no-nonsense Minecraft launcher designed for Linux users who want a simple, offline-friendly alternative to the big-name launchers.
-If you want to manage multiple accounts, easily swap Minecraft versions, and just get playing without the bloat, this project is for you.
+If you want to manage accounts and versions without bloat, you’re in the right place.

 ---